MS-DOS and Windows command line append command

-Tip: See our append definition If you are looking for information about how to append text or a file into a file.
+See our append definition if you're looking for information about how to append text or a file to a file.

-The append command is an external command available in the below versions of Microsoft operating systems as append.exe.
+Append is an external command available for the following versions of the Microsoft operating systems as append.exe.

 APPEND Drive: \Path /X /E Path:on or off

 |/X :on or :off||Extends the DOS search path for specified files when executing programs.
 Processes SEARCH FIRST, FIND FIRST, and EXEC functions.
 The :ON and :OFF are new to version MS-DOS 5.0.|

 |/Path :on or :off||If path is already included for a program file, :on tells the program to also search in appended directories.
 Default= :on.
 Note: The default value of = :on was added in MS-DOS 5.0 and above.|

 |/E||Causes the appended path to be stored in the DOS environment and searched for there.|

 |;||Use ";" to separate multiple Drive:\path statements on one line.|